John-Otago/PhD-Plus/README.md

 You don't need to agree with me, but think about this before starting.

-I know I might have been glorifying Graduate School—it’s definitely not all rosy—but if you *really* want to do a PhD, I hope you can get the most out of it.
+I know I might have been glorifying graduate school—it’s definitely not all rosy—but if you *really* want to do a PhD, I hope you can get the most out of it.

 ### 1.4 The Philosophy (sort of)
 The philosophy of PhD training is to help students develop the mindset and the skillset to become informed and effective lifelong learners and doers who are self-learning and self-teaching (autodidactic), self-motivated and self-starting (anti-akratic), and, above all, self-governed and self-owned (autonomous, independent, and free).

 Freedom is the ultimate goal.
 Freedom is never free—it can only be achieved through careful thinking, doing, tinkering, and risk-taking.
 It is hard work, and graduate school offers a good training opportunity.

 Graduate training is not the only way to achieve this goal, and this process entails lifelong development beyond formal education.
-Nonetheless, it is a desirable outcome to aim for while you are in graduate school.
+Nonetheless, it is a desirable outcome to aim for.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)